jalimena/LLPFCCTutorial/README.md

 </details>

+Note that if you wanted to run over all of the background samples used in the long-lived HNL analysis, you would probably need to run in batch and put the output in eos or a similar space.

 ## Step 2.
 Run `analysis_final.py`: Apply selections

 This second step will run over your "stage 1" output and apply selections (or cut sets) to the variables of interest.
 For each selection, a root file will be created containing histograms.
 We have set up 5 cut sets for the long-lived HNL analysis: